- Join Jennifer Nandi and expert trackers on a snow leopard holiday in Ladakh

 - Home cooked meals and a comfortable bed in a Ladakhi homestay

-As one of the only animals that has eluded Sir David Attenborough, snow leopards are highly endangered and only found in the mountainous areas of Central and Southern Asia.
-Our snow leopard group tour works with the Snow Leopard Conservancy Trust India in Ladakh, using expert tracker David Sonam and his team.
+As one of the only animals that have eluded Sir David Attenborough, snow leopards are highly endangered and only found in the mountainous areas of Central and Southern Asia.
+Our snow leopard group tour works with the Snow Leopard Conservancy Trust India in Ladakh, using their expert trackers.
 Spend four full days exploring the Ulley Valley searching for 'The Ghost of the Himalaya'.

 Our tour starts in Delhi before flying on to Leh, a small town in the Indus Valley.
 Whilst allowing the group time to acclimatise to the altitude, this area is around 12,000 feet above sea level, there will be time to explore Leh and its surrounding area including the beautiful Thiksey Gompa (monastery) offering splendid views of the Indus valley.
-Continue on to the Ulley Valley, located in the centre of three interlocking valleys, home to 8 - 12 snow leopards according to the last census.
+Continue on to the Ulley Valley, located in the centre of three interlocking valleys, home to between eight and twelve snow leopards according to the last census.

-Due to the remoteness of this tour, the accommodation whilst in Ulley is in a small homestay with only six rooms, therefore, we must cap our single supplement to a maximum of three places.
+For 2021, we must cap our single supplement to a maximum of two places.
 However, if you are willing to share, we will do our best to match you up with another solo traveller of the same sex.

-An exceptional guide is the first essential component of a successful snow leopard holiday and in David Sonam, Steppes Travel are confident we have found just that.
-In conjunction with his local tracker, David has an intimate knowledge of the Ulley Valley and the movements of its snow leopard inhabitants.
+An exceptional guide is the first essential component of a successful snow leopard holiday and in Jennifer Nandi, Steppes Travel is confident we have found just that.
+In conjunction with her local tracker, Jennifer has an intimate knowledge of the Ulley Valley and the movements of its snow leopard inhabitants.
 While a comprehensive understanding of snow leopard behaviour is critical, a good relationship with the local community is equally important.
-Local shepherds and farmers will know where snow leopards have been most recently spotted and so David and Tchewang Norbu (chief tracker) have developed a strong bond with the community of Ulley, taking full advantage of hundreds of local pairs of eyes and ears on the ground.
+Local shepherds and farmers will know where snow leopards have been most recently spotted and so Jennifer and Tchewang Norbu (chief tracker) have developed a strong bond with the community of Ulley, taking full advantage of hundreds of local pairs of eyes and ears on the ground.

 In addition, to give our clients the most informed information the Steppes Travel team regularly join our group tours.
 Our Product Director, Jarrod Kyte, joined our Snow Leopard group tour in 2017, read about his Snow Leopard adventures and sightings here.

-As part of this snow leopard group tour there will be a $200 USD per person donation to the Snow Leopard Conservancy India Trust (SLC-IT).
+As part of this snow leopard group tour, there will be a US$200 per person donation to the Snow Leopard Conservancy India Trust (SLC-IT).
 They are a non-governmental organisation founded in 2003 and based in Leh.
 They provide wood and wire netting, that has helped many Ladakhi farmers make their corrals and pens leopard-proof.
-It has also started a compensation scheme, and taught villagers how to make toy stuffed animals which are then sold to tourists as profit-making souvenirs.
+It has also started a compensation scheme and taught villagers how to make toy stuffed animals which are then sold to tourists as profit-making souvenirs.

 But, the SLC-IT's biggest success has been its burgeoning homestay scheme.
 In return for training in hospitality, hygiene and housekeeping, and items such as blankets and bed sheets, all Ladakhi households involved in the scheme must agree to stop killing snow leopards, even if they lose livestock.
 With snow leopard sightings apparently on the increase, the scheme already seems to be working.